 - 83-inch OLED83C1PTB retails for AU$12,599

-If you compare those prices to last year, the LG C1 OLED costs the exact same as the LG CX OLED cost when it first came out last year, though you can now find the latter at a bit of a discount now that the LG C1 is hitting store shelves.
+If you compare those prices to last year, the LG C1 OLED costs the exact same as the LG CX OLED cost when it first came out last year, though you can now find the latter at a discount now that the LG C1 is readily available.
 Because there’s not a significant difference between the two other than the processor, it’s probably worth picking up last year’s model at a steep discount if you can find one.

 It makes sense that last year’s TV is now cheaper, but how does the C1 OLED’s price compare to other OLED TVs?
 Compared to the new Sony A80J OLED that costs $2,799 for the 65-inch version, the C1 OLED is a bit cheaper for US buyers, but UK buyers will be paying £4,199 for the 65-inch Sony A80J so the £2,499 C1 OLED is a steal in comparison.